Inheritance tax: an Irish guide (2024)

 Inheritance tax thresholds

 Firstly, gifts and inheritances given or received by a civil partner or spouse are exempt from CAT.
-If you are a widow, widower or a surviving civil partner, you may be eligible to additional relief.
+If you are a widow, widower or a surviving civil partner, you may be eligible for additional relief.
 You also do not need to pay CAT on a gift with a value of €3,000 or less from any one person in any one calendar year.

 Tax-free thresholds depend on your relationship with the disponer (the person giving the gift or inheritance).